krittawatcode/vote-items/backend-service/readme.md

-# Vote-Item API Service
+# User Service API

-## Overview
+## Introduction

-This service is a backend API designed to manage voting on items.
-It provides endpoints for creating, updating, deleting, and retrieving vote items, as well as casting and counting votes.
+Welcome to the User Service API.
+This service is designed to manage user data for applications.
+It provides a set of APIs that allow clients to create, update and retrieve user profiles.

 ## Features

-- **Item Management**: Create, update, delete, and retrieve vote items.
-- **Voting**: Cast votes for items and retrieve vote counts.

-## Getting Started
+- **User Management**: APIs for creating, updating, deleting, and retrieving user profiles.
+- **Authentication**: APIs for user authentication, including sign up and sign in.

 ### Prerequisites